sidravi1/sidravi1.github.io/_posts/2018-04-03-gaussian-processes.md

 #### Calculate the posterior

-Let's say we want a Gaussian Process that can match a bunch of points (In the notebook I try to use a 20th order polynomial to model it... and fail)
+Let's say we want a Gaussian Process that can match a bunch of points (In the notebook I try to use a 20th order polynomial to model it... and fail).

 ![Some random points]({{"/assets/2014_04_03_random_dot.png" | absolute_url}})